 Master's Program Talent to be fostered Students are expected to acquire the outstanding ability necessary to address and resolve various issues that occur in international business and related fields.
-The Department of Global Business aims to develop human resolution who have acquired specialized knowledge and skills in Japanes international business, as well as the ability to adapt to foreign cultivation which is required to play an active role on the global stage.
-The individuals equipped with the potential to identify issues of acasignificance and approach such issues logically using a theoframework, and who can eventually give back to society the spectage.
+Education and Research Purpose The Department of Global Business aims to develop human resources who have acquired specialized knowledge and skills in Japanese and international business, as well as the ability to adapt to foreign cultures, which is required to play an active role on the global stage.
+They are individuals equipped with the potential to identify issues of academic significance and approach such issues logically using a theoretical framework, and who can eventually give back to society the specialized knowledge and skills they have acquired.
 Diploma Policy A Master's degree (Global Business Administration) will be awarded to students who meet all the following requirements.
 DP1: who possess specialized knowledge and skills in Japanese and international business.
 DP2: who possess the ability to adapt to foreign cultures, which is required to play an active role on the global stage.
 DP3: who are equipped with the potential to identify issues of academic significance.
 DP4: who can approach such issues logically using a theoretical framework.
 DP5: who can eventually give back to society the specialized knowledge and skills they have acquired.
-Curricula policy All classes are conducted in English.
-The purpose of the program is to help students develop an outstanding ability to solve various challenges in international business and related fields, and the courses are divided into three categories: "Research support subjects," designed to help students to master research ethics as well as research methodology necessary for conducting research in an intercultural and multicultural environment; "Core specialized subjects," designed to help students to obtain advanced knowledge and skills for international business and related fields; and "Research seminar subjects," offering research guidance for students to complete a degree thesis.
-In this context, academic achievements are assessed through a multifaceted approach that aligns with the learning objectives, including examinations, reports, class participation, presentations, and the evaluation results of the master's thesis.